Steven Van Zandt: Solo artist

 On February 9, 2017, Van Zandt released "Saint Valentine's Day," a cover of the song, "Saint Valentine's Day Massacre," that he originally wrote for the Cocktail Slippers, as a single.
 The song was repeatedly played on the Underground Garage radio show.

-He debuted his new album at the annual Rock and Roll for Children event at the Fillmore Theater in Silver Spring, Maryland, on March 18, 2017.
-Van Zandt debuted a doo-wop song called "The City Weeps Tonight," that was an outtake from Men Without Women.
+Van Zandt debuted his new album at the annual Rock and Roll for Children event at the Fillmore Theater in Silver Spring, Maryland, on March 18, 2017.
+He debuted a doo-wop song called "The City Weeps Tonight," that was an outtake from Men Without Women.
 At the end of the show, he covered "Bye Bye Johnny" as a tribute to the late Chuck Berry.
 According to Backstreets, Van Zandt's new album was going to be called Soulfire, titled after the song he co-wrote for the Breakers.
 The album was officially released on May 19, 2017.
 Van Zandt was selected as the commencement speaker and received an honorary degree from Rutgers University in May 2017.

 Van Zandt released his first official live album, Soulfire Live!, recorded with the Disciples of Soul during their 2017 tour of the same name, on April 27, 2018, via iTunes.
 A 7 LP vinyl box set, CD, and two-disc Blu-ray video were released on February 15, 2019, via Wicked Cool Records/UMe.
 Consisting of the best performances from their North American and European concerts, the collection feature Little Steven and his 15-strong band taking you on a musical history lesson as they blast through an arsenal of songs spanning rock, pop, soul, blues, funk, doo-wop, reggae and everything in between.
 Of note, is a performance of "I Saw Her Standing There" recorded at The Roundhouse in London with a special appearance by Paul McCartney.

 Little Steven and the Disciples of Soul recorded a cover of Elvis Presley's "Santa Claus Is Back in Town", featuring actor Kurt Russell on lead vocals, for the 2018 film The Christmas Chronicles.

 On March 8, 2019, Van Zandt announced the May 3, 2019, CD, digital and vinyl release of Summer of Sorcery via Wicked Cool/UME.
 It was written, arranged, and produced by him at his Renegade Studios in New York City and marks his first new album of original material in 20 years.
 A tour for the album began in May 2019, but was cancelled in September 2019 due to illness.

 Van Zandt finally reissued his albums in the 7 LP and 4-CD box set, Rock N Roll Rebel: The Early Work, released on December 6, 2019.
 Limited to 1,000 copies, it includes the first United States pressing of 1989's Revolution, as well as the first vinyl release of Born Again Savage, originally released in 1999.
 The box set also includes rare outtakes and live performances.
 The Lost Boys album, however, remains unreleased.
 Van Zandt stated that the album contains his favorite songs that he recorded and wants to wait until the album can be "properly promoted."